 4. Use routines to keep your schedule predictable

-Your baby may not be able to tell time, but he understands when a routine is in place.
-He grows used to waking up and feeding, followed by play time, a diaper change and finally, another nap.
+Your baby may not be able to tell time, but she understands when a sleep routine is in place.
+She grows used to waking up and feeding, followed by playtime, a diaper change, and finally, another nap.

-Not only that, he’s also less likely to resist a nap (and more likely to self-soothe) when he knows when they happen.
-Far from being boring, routines give you and your baby the structure you need to run on autopilot.
+Not only that, but she’s also less likely to resist daytime sleep (and more likely to self-soothe) when she knows when they happen.
+Far from being boring, a pre-nap routine gives you and your baby the structure you need to run on autopilot.

 5. Get out of the house

-Except all that does is make you feel miserable, which only rubs off on him.
-Imagine trying to fall asleep when your mom is frowning and upset about why you haven’t napped yet!
+Except all that does is make you feel miserable, which only rubs off on her.
+Imagine trying to fall asleep when your mom or dad is frowning and upset about why you haven’t napped yet!